Last updated: June 16, 2026

 Out-of-state electronic titles

 States like California or Florida may never mail a paper title while a loan is open.
-Texas counties work with lien release and authorization letters daily — but not instantly.
-Build two weeks of buffer before your deadline.
+Texas counties work with lien authorization letters daily — but not instantly.
+Electronic title states transfer through ELT (electronic lien and title) when both states participate; when they do not, mail delays stack.

 License transfer is separate